 - 1. Severity: the effects of the event are not severe enough to cause damage to the plant, since it has been designed for loads with similar or higher strength due to other event scenarios. - 2.
-Predictability: the event is very slow in developing, and it can be demonstrated with a high level of confidence that there is sufficient time to eliminate the source of the threat or to provide an adequate and timely response without notably jeopardizing safety.
+Predictability: the event is very slow in developing, and it can be demonstrated that there is sufficient time to eliminate the source of the threat or to provide an adequate and timely response without notably jeopardizing safety.